 This Compensation Discussion and Analysis ("CD&A") explains our compensation philosophy, policies and practices for our executive officers, who are referred to in this CD&A and in the following tables as our "named executive officers."
-Our named executive officers for 2015 are:
+Our named executive officers for 2017 are:

-- · George W. LeMaitre-Chairman and Chief Executive Officer - Joseph P. Pellegrino, Jr.-Chief Financial Officer - · David B. Roberts-President - · Peter R. Gebauer-President, International Operations - Trent G. Kamke-Senior Vice President, Operations
+- George W. LeMaitre-Chairman and Chief Executive Officer - Joseph P. Pellegrino, Jr.-Chief Financial Officer - David B. Roberts-President - Trent G. Kamke-Senior Vice President, Operations - Peter R. Gebauer-former President, International Operations